Reversing Palindromic Enumeration in Rank Two Free Groups: Organization

-In Section \ref{section:earlytermination}, an alternative but equivalent conditions for terminating the recursive iteration is shown.
-Particularly, the enumeration scheme can be terminated on two other conditions: when the input is either an integer or the reciprocal of an integer.
-This result helps in implementing the E-enumeration in a program one would call an \textit{E-word Calculator}.
+In section \ref{section:earlytermination}, alternative but equivalent conditions for terminating the recursive iteration are shown.
+Particularly, the enumeration scheme can be terminated on two conditions: when the input is either an integer or the reciprocal of an integer.
+This result helps in implementing the E-enumeration scheme in a program we call the \textit{E-word Calculator}.
 A sample source code can be found on \url{https://github.com/andrewsilverio/EwordsEnumeration}.

-Our next result is to construct an alternative definition of an E-word by deriving a new iteration scheme from the Gilman-Maskit algorithm \cite{algorithm}.
-The Gilman-Maskit algorithm for determining the non-discreteness or discreteness of a two-generator subgroup of $\mathrm{PSL}_2 \mathbb{R}$ stops with a pair of generators that are Farey words unless it encounters a non-primitive elliptic generator, in which case the group is not free.
-The Farey words are primitive words that are indexed by rational numbers and infinity.
-The E-words, which are primitive words with either a palindromic form or a palindromic product form, are also indexed by rational numbers and infinity.
-In Section \ref{section:modified}, the Gilman-Maskit algorithm is modified so that the stopping generators are E-words.

-The Gilman-Keen enumeration scheme begins with a pair of primitive generators and indexes any other primitive word by splitting a given rational number into the Farey sum of two other rational numbers.
-It keeps on splitting the other rational numbers until it encounters an E-word that correspond to either $0$ or $\infty$, the rationals that correspond to the initial primitive pair.
-Both the modification in Section \ref{section:earlytermination} and the original definition of the enumeration scheme in \cites{enumeration} take a continued fraction expansion $[a_0; a_1,a_2,\ldots,a_k]$, starts with $a_k$, decrements it until $a_k=0$, then decrements $a_{k-1}$, and runs down to $a_0$.
-The difference between these two is that the alternative procedure, using the new \textit{orphans}, terminates the recursion at $[a_0;1]$ whereas the original definition keeps on with the recursion.
-On the other hand, our modified Gilman-Maskit algorithm equipped with E-sequence takes the same continued fraction expansion $[a_0; a_1,a_2,\ldots,a_k]$ but starts with $a_0$ and ends with $a_k$.